 Iowa is huge in this great source of energy, but not Cerro Gordo.

 235 million wind farm in Franklin County in 2011 along with a 1.9 Billion project announced in August of 2013.

-And Governor Branstad announced April 15th of this year, a 3.6 BILLION dollar turbine project.
+And Governor Branstad announced April 15th of 2016, a 3.6 BILLION dollar turbine project.
 This itself is being hailed as the largest economic development project in Iowa’s history.

 Currently Iowa’s 2 largest wind farms are in our neighboring Counties.

 I would like to see Cerro Gordo County taking part in this huge project, benefiting the workforce, property owners on which the wind farms are located and also promoting clean renewable energy sources.